Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-Some resources were reserved for the cluster from the nodes.
+Some resources were reserved for the Cluster from the nodes.

 ### ClusterDistributeRevenues